the plan for the future

 • Debt fuelled spending to promote economic growth will probably not be an option any more in the future.

 Economists should be inspired by this potential and get busy.
-Maybe there is a Nobel Prize in it.
 Natural Money can help to end financial and economic crises.
 World War II wasn’t possible without the Great Depression so the importance of Natural Money doesn’t need further clarification.
 If the experiment in Wörgl hadn’t been halted, and communities around the world had been free to copy it, World War II may not have happened.
 The alternative to new financial and economic crises can be unparalleled prosperity and social stability.
 This was the vision of Silvio Gesell.
 Hopefully he was only one century ahead of his time.

 2. Marvin Goodfriend (2000).
 Overcoming the Zero Bound on Interest Rate Policy.
 Federal Reserve Bank of Richmond.
 Working Paper WP 00-03.